Lodkahs/Lodkahs/README.md

 Repeating materials about QA theory (~3h)

 4th June <br>
-Learning a lot about Docker, trying to complete task number 2.
+Learning a lot about Docker, trying to complete task number 2. <br> Some usefull tips and commands I'm using to complete task <br> First time working with Docker at all <br>

+curl -d "username=Lodkahs&password=secret" localhost:8000/auth - using this command we got and access_token which we need to extract into variable <br>